Skip to Content

 Where: 19856 County Road 121, Hilliard

-Activities: Enjoy the maze that has a design saluting first responders, the result of a contest.
-You’ll also enjoy farm animals, playground, play fort, hay maze, cow/horse train, ball sports, corn hole, pumpkin patch, rubber duck races, autism garden, Nightime Wagon Ride and Flashlight Nights (Oct.
-21 and 22), plus more.
+Activities: Enjoy the maze, farm animals, playground, play fort, hay maze, cow/horse train, ball sports, corn hole, pumpkin patch, rubber duck races, autism garden plus more.
+Nightime Wagon Ride and Flashlight Nights (Oct.
+18 and 19), plus more.

-Cost: 2 years and up, $10.99 (plus tax and ticketing fee) when purchased online; $21.99 (plus tax) at gate.
+Cost: 2 years and up, $19.95 (plus tax and ticketing fee).
 Additional charges for the corn cannon, horseback rides and feed for the farm animals.
-Visit website for additional discounts.
+Visit website for additional discounts, including a “flash sale” of tickets for $12 starting Sept.
+25.

 More Info: 904-879-5453; Conner’s A-maize-ing Acres | Facebook; connerscornmaze.com; info@connerscornmaze.com